pddlmemory/PDDLMemory/README.md

 The PDDLMemory module is part of the [PDDL Toolbox (todo: add link)](http://about:blank) together with [MyPDDL](https://github.com/Pold87/myPDDL), a modular knowledge engineering tool for PDDL.

-For further info on the module also check out the README file within the module folder.
+For further information on the module also check out the README file within the module folder.